 What is ReSPECT?

 The ReSPECT (Recommended Summary Plan for Emergency Care and Treatment) process creates a summary of personalised recommendations for a person’s clinical care in a future emergency in which they do not have capacity to make or express choices.
-Such emergencies may include death or cardiac arrest, but are not limited to those events.
+Such emergencies may include people who are likely to be nearing the end of their lives, and/or people who are at risk of sudden deterioration or cardiac arrest, although ReSPECT is not limited to those events.

 The process is intended to respect both patient preferences and clinical judgement.
-The agreed realistic clinical recommendations that are recorded include a recommendation on whether CPR should be attempted if the person’s heart and breathing stop.
+The agreed realistic clinical recommendations that are recorded include a recommendation on whether cardiopulmonary resuscitation (known as CPR) should be attempted if the person’s heart and breathing stop.

-Read more about ReSPECT on the Resuscitation Council website.
+Read more about ReSPECT, and access free resources, on the Resuscitation Council website.

 How does the ReSPECT process work?